llancruzz/share-story/README.md

 ### Future Features

-1. Create a Post.
+1. Create a new User Story.
-  - The users will be able to create posts and send their stories to the admin to be approved and posted by Alan Cruz.
+  - The users will be able to create posts and send their experiences to the admin to be approved and posted by Alan Cruz.
-  - As I Site User I want to be able to create and post my story so that I can share them with other users.
+      * As I Site User I want to be able to create and post my story so that I can share them with other users.

 ## Technologies Used